sdlizheng2015/prescansimcppgenerator/README.md

 ![](pic/plugins.png)
 ![](pic/plugins_linux.png)

-If you don't have all plugins installed on your system, you need to modify some source codes in the generator so that the generator can work correctly.
-You can either do this automatically or manually.
+==**If you don't have all plugins installed on your system, you need to modify some source codes in the generator so that the generator can work correctly.
+You can either do this automatically or manually.**==

 ### Automatically
 To modify the generator codes automatically, you must make sure the set_env.bat/set_env.bash files are correctly configured.
 Particularly, the library and dependency paths should be correct.
 For exampple, if you don't have ```FullWaveformLidarPlugin``` and ```PointCloudLidarPlugin``` then you should comment them out in the set_env files.